 Not any more.
-This is one way the technology has improved.
-In the ‘80s and ‘90s there could be a slight lag between when some turned their head and the image they’d see.
-This caused some people, but not all, to feel sick.
+This change is one-way technology has improved.
+In the ‘80s and ‘90s, there could be a slight lag between when some turned their head and the image they’d see.
+This lag caused some people, but not all, to feel sick.
 Today’s technology has advanced to a smoother experience, allowing viewers to enjoy VR without worry.

 Just How Big Is Virtual Reality Going To Be?

 Big.
 Real big.
 Bigger than you’re thinking.
 By 2020, augmented reality and virtual reality is predicted to be a $150 billion industry, according to Digi-Capital’s 2015 Augmented/Virtual Reality Report.
 This would account for an audience in the tens of millions.